New Horizons School’s charter has three main goals that focus on these areas:

 - Sensory stimulation stations for touch, smell, sound, and sight

 - Places to snuggle in

 Examples of Local Sensory Rooms In Alberta

-For more information about our sensory room, please contact the school counsellor.
+For more information about our sensory room, please contact the principal.

 Responding to Student Behaviour